Career Definition of a High School Principal

 High school principals supervise and facilitate the daily operations of private or public high schools.
-Their duties include working with other school district and state education officials, establishing and implementing academic goals and curriculum and allocating financial resources.
-High school principals may also attend outside-school events, meet with parents or oversee disciplinary activities, which can extend their work weeks well beyond 40 hours.
-They may be assisted in their duties by assistant principals and other support staff that help them achieve their goals.
+Their duties include working with other school district and state education officials, establishing and implementing academic goals and curricula and allocating financial resources.
+High school principals may also attend outside-of-school events, meet with parents or oversee disciplinary activities, which can extend their work weeks well beyond 40 hours.
+They may be assisted in their duties by assistant principals and other support staff who help them achieve their goals.

 Strong interpersonal and communication skills are essential for high school principals.
 They must also be engaging leaders and motivators who can make decisions and manage their time well.

 The U.S. Bureau of Labor Statistics (BLS) reported that jobs for elementary, middle and high school principals were expected to increase by 8% from 2016 through 2026 nationwide, which is about as fast as average in comparison to all other occupations.
 Despite increases in student enrollment, employment is largely dependent on state budgets, with the best opportunities in the South and West.
 The BLS reported that elementary and secondary school education administrators earned an average annual salary of $97,440 in May 2017.

 Options for other careers in this field include:

 Instructional coordinators develop, implement and evaluate curricula and educational materials for elementary, secondary and postsecondary schools.
 A master's degree in a relevant area and prior experience are usually required in order to obtain a job; hiring criteria in public schools may include a state license.
 As reported by the BLS, employment prospects for instructional coordinators are projected to grow by 11% nationwide, or faster than average for all occupations, from 2016-2026.
 The average yearly salary for an instructional coordinator in May 2017 was $66,680.